Execut3/CTF/README.md

-In this repository will gather all CTF Challenges that I developed and were used in CTF Competitions.
-Please feel free to help improve this repo by any comment or pull-requests u can.
+In this repository I will gather all CTF Challenges that I developed and were used in CTF Competitions.
+Please feel free to help improve this repository by any comment or pull-requests you can.

 Main Challenge categories are: